Costa Vicentina

 From the empty ochre plains of the Alentejo to the crashing Atlantic surf of the Costa Vicentina — Europe's last great wild coast — to the terraced vineyards of the Douro Valley, Portugal offers a lifetime of van travel in a country small enough to cross in a day.

-Six regions that explain why van-lifers keep coming back to Portugal.
+Six reasons why van-lifers always come back to Portugal.

-Europe's last great wild Atlantic coastline — part of a protected natural park in the south-west corner.
+Europe's last great wild Atlantic coastline — part of a protected natural park in the south-west.
 Deserted sandy coves, towering cliffs, and some of the best surf breaks in Europe.
 Avoid July and August.

 The great plains of central Portugal — rolling cork oak countryside, whitewashed villages with blue trim, and an almost meditative emptiness.
 The best region in Portugal for slow van travel and wild camping.